Kouklia

 Kouklia (Κούκλια, Kukla) is a village in the Paphos District, about 16 km east from the city of Paphos on the Mediterranean island of Cyprus.
 The village is built in the area of "Palaepaphos" (Παλαίπαφος) (Old Paphos), mythical birthplace of Aphrodite, Greek goddess of love and beauty, which became the centre for her worship in the ancient world.
 Because of its ancient religious significance and architecture, Kouklia was inscribed on the UNESCO World Heritage List along with Kato Paphos in 1980.

 Recent archaeology has been continuing on the site since 2006, and remains of the ancient city and the sanctuary can be seen today.

 History

-From around 1200 BC, Palaepaphos was a major religious centre famous all over Cyprus, but also throughout the Mediterranean.
-Nevertheless, it also became a city and seat of power about which still little is known today.
+From around 1200 BC, Palaepaphos was a major religious centre famous all over Cyprus, and throughout the Mediterranean.
+It also became a city and seat of power about which still little is known today.

 Paphos was also a kingdom and the city was capital of the region.